Chapter 02 Functions | Coding With Matt

 Programming Exercises

-• E11 (starter): func repeatPrint(_ text: String, times: Int = 1) prints text repeatedly on one line separated by spaces.
+• E11 (starter): func repeatPrint(_ text: String, times: Int = 1) prints text a total of times times, on one line separated by spaces.
+Hint is to look at how the print function works.

 Variadic Parameters